sherpa/sherpa/docs/install.rst

    Note that XSPEC 12.10.0 has simplified the models-only build, which means that the same settings as the full 12.10.0 build can be used as a starting point.
+However, by default not all libraries needed by Sherpa are built (e.g. `libXSModel.so`).

 A common problem is to set the `xspec_lib_dirs` option to the value of `$HEADAS` instead of `$HEADAS/lib`.
 This will cause the build to